 I booked a table for 4 at the Tablao de Carmen (on the Internet before I left home) and I can thoroughly recommend it to all your readers.

-The Tablao takes place in a typical Andalucian building in the Poble Espanol.
+The Tablao takes place in a typical Andalusian building in the Poble Espanyol.

-The all-in price includes entry to the Poble Espanyol - after 19:00., I believe - which gave us a chance for a quick look around this 'model Village' of full size buildings from all the different parts of Spain without having to pay the Entrance Fee.
+The all-in price includes entry to the Poble Espanyol - after 19:00., I believe - which gave us a chance for a quick look around this 'Model Spanish Village' of full size buildings from all the different parts of Spain without having to pay the entrance fee.

 We were greeted with a nice glass of sherry as we arrived at 20:00. and then sat down to read the menu.

 We had booked the 'standard' meal which is all you can do unless you're in a large group but this still gave us a choice of 6 options for each of the 4 courses - Soup, Salad, Main and Dessert.

 We were very pleasantly surprised with the meal as I had feared that it might not be very special but was, in fact, very good!
 The meal was accompanied by either wine or in our case Sangria and the jug was refilled (without charge) as soon as it was empty.
-The cost ( €69.00 per person) for entry to the Poble Espanol, 4-course dinner with drinks and a spectacular Flamenco show seemed very reasonable to me.
+The cost ( €69.00 per person) for entry to the Poble Espanyol, 4-course dinner with drinks and a spectacular Flamenco show seemed very reasonable to me.